byllyfish/shellous/README.md

 ''
 ```

-If there is a problem launching a process, shellous can also raise a separate `FileNotFoundError` or  `PermissionError`.
+If there is a problem launching a process, shellous can also raise a separate `FileNotFoundError` or  `PermissionError` exception.

 ### Async For